-Why you don’t need a Second Shooter for your Wedding
+Why You Don’t Need a Second Shooter for your Wedding

 Asking for a second shooter will increase the fees for your wedding photography coverage.
 You may argue that you need extra images or you can find another photographer who comes with a second shooter.
 Fair enough.
 Me, I am both an artist and a business owner.
-I love what I do and at the same time, I have to run my business professionally, subscribing to yearly seminars and workflow tutorials, buying all the software and hardware needed.
-So let me analyze my point of view on why you don’t need a second shooter for your wedding or why all these years I keep remaining a solo shooter – a romantic one.
+I love what I do and at the same time, I have to run my business professionally, subscribing to yearly seminars and workflow tutorials, and buying all the software and hardware needed.
+So let me analyze my point of view on why you don’t need a second shooter for your wedding or why all these years I keep remaining as a solo shooter – a romantic one.

 Can a Solo Photographer be in Two Places at Once?

 Check out my portfolio.
 You will see that all my wedding shoots tell a story.
 From the moment the bride is getting ready to the moment the groom smiles or sheds a tear of joy when his bride is walking down the aisle up to the reception dances.
 I will be there to capture all those authentic moments.
-I have trained myself to always be there in special moments that you and your loved ones would want to be photographed.
+I have trained myself to always be there at special moments when you and your loved ones want to be photographed.
 I capture the moments as they come, moments that have a timeless quality.

 What about Angles and Vantage Points?

-If you are going to trust me with documenting your wedding which is a celebration of a lifetime, then don’t worry about angles and vantage points.
+If you are going to trust me with documenting your wedding, which is a celebration of a lifetime, then don’t worry about angles and vantage points.
 Being your photographer, I will analyze the wedding venue and identify vantage points that will ensure I get the best shots.
 My aim is that my photographs will always keep your memories and feelings of the day alive and will feature lots of different angles.

 Two Shooters Cause a Lot of Confusion

 There are many reasons why I love shooting weddings alone.
-I know that most clients find it hard to open up to a stranger, imagine if we are two.
-My approach towards photography is different from the rest.
+I know that most clients find it hard to open up to a stranger, imagine if we were two.
+My approach toward photography is different from the rest.
 I prefer to connect with the bride and groom on an emotional level.
 This way, I get to photograph their true feelings.
 My objective is to ensure that my clients trust me.
 My experience is vast, having shot a wide range of weddings around Greece and Cyprus, multicultural and vivid big weddings, or more intimate elopements at private villas on the Greek islands.

 Two wedding photographers cause a lot of mix-ups.
 You and your guests won’t know which camera to look at.
 It’s difficult to keep track of those who have or haven’t been photographed.
-Having a background in fine arts, I want to have full control of capturing couples immerse themselves in every emotion on their wedding day.
+Having a background in fine arts, I want to have full control of capturing couples who immerse themselves in every emotion on their wedding day.